evaliu1/CarND-Advanced-Lane-P4/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+During the time I implemented this project, I mixed with the output parameters couple times.
+Sincer their names are very similar inside each function.
+For my current pipeline, I think it might fail when there is a sharp trun.